LaCometeCookie/LaCometeCookie/README.md

 - 👋 Hi, I’m @LaCometeCookie
 - 👀 I’m interested in New Technologies, AI and Space
 - 🌱 I’m currently learning C++
-- Programmer in C, Python, SQL
+- Programmer in C, Python, Front and Backend, SQL

 <!---
 LaCometeCookie/LaCometeCookie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.